-Riddle’s quiz maker has powerful statistic tools so you can see what’s working – and what’s not.
+Riddle’s online quiz maker has powerful statistic tools so you can see what’s working well with your personality quiz – and what’s not.

-- If that ratio is low, you should try a different title or main image – to better catch their attention.
+- If that ratio is low, try a different title or main image – just like the cover of a book, you need to catch their attention.

-- What about completions?
-If your quiz is below 65-70%, check out the ‘drop off’ graph.
+- If your quiz is below 65-70%, check out the ‘drop off’ graph.
 If you find one question is causing users to leave, try editing or removing it.

 That’s about it – the only thing left is to just get out there and starting building your own online personality quiz!

-Want to make a test with right and wrong answers?
+Want to make a quiz with right and wrong answers, instead of a personality test?
 Check out our tips on creating effective and engaging quizzes.

 - What the OCEAN personality types are and how you can use them to your advantage

 - How to come up with non-scoring questions that make your test so much better